 A subset of the VOIs can easily be selected on the Group tab as described above.

 Quality Control Capture

-The QC box is only relevant for batch processing.
+The QC box is particularly relevant when batch processing is planned (i.e. the current interactive workflow will be used to save a Protocol that is later Cloned for Batch Processing).
 It allows checking whether the automatic VOI placement was successful and the processing results are valid.
 The capture image will show the VOIs overlaid on the functional image using display settings which can be configured as illustrated below.

 Partial-Volume Correction (PVC)